Design document for SpatialData

 SpatialData

 The SpatialData library provides a set of specifications and in-memory representations for spatial omics datasets with the goal of unifying spatial omics pipelines and making raw and processed datasets interoperable with browser-based viewers.
 SpatialData also provides basic operations to query and manipulate such data.
-The SpatialData specs inherit the OME-NGFF specs in full, yet for the start it defines additional specifications in particular around data types and metadata.
+The SpatialData specs inherit the OME-NGFF specification for the storage of raster types (images and labels) and for storing several types of metadata.
+Additional storage requirements not covered by OME-NGFF are described in this document and in this online resource.
 SpatialData also implements Python objects to load, save, and interact with spatial data.

 Elements